Entitlements via the UI

 EULA Acceptance

-EULA for Entitlement Tokens is currently a beta feature.
+EULA for Entitlement Tokens is currently in Early Access.
 If you'd like to be included in early access to this feature please contact us.

 You can specify that a EULA must be accepted before an Entitlement is enabled: